Shahadath0077/My-Phonebook/README.md

--this is a simple C# Phonebook project with MongoDB.
+This is a simple C# Phonebook project with MongoDB.
--user can add, update and delete contacts.
+User can add, update and delete contacts.